natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 .. math:: \omega_x = Z\frac{AWC_x}{P_x}

 where :math:`AWC_x` is the volumetric (mm) plant available water content.
-The soil texture and effective rooting depth define :math:`AWC_x`, which establishes the amount of water that can be held and released in the soil for use by a plant, estimated as the product of the difference between field capacity and wilting point and the minimum of root restricting layer depth and root depth. :math:`Z` is a seasonality factor that presents the seasonal rainfall distribution and rainfall depths.
+The soil texture and effective rooting depth define :math:`AWC_x`, which establishes the amount of water that can be held and released in the soil for use by a plant, estimated as the product of the difference between field capacity and wilting point and the minimum of root restricting layer depth and vegetation rooting depth.
+Root restricting layer depth is the soil depth at which root penetration is strongly inhibited because of physical or chemical characteristics.
+Vegetation rooting depth is often given as the depth at which 95% of a vegetation type's root biomass occurs. :math:`Z` is a seasonality factor that presents the seasonal rainfall distribution and rainfall depths.
 In areas of winter rains, we expect to have :math:`Z` on the order of 10, in humid areas with rain events distributed throughout the year or regions with summer rains the :math:`Z` is on the order of 1.
 While we calculate :math:`\omega_x`, in some cases specific biome values already exist based on water availability and soil-water storage (Milly 1994, Potter et al. 2005, Donohue et al.  2007).

 Finally, we define the Budyko dryness index, where :math:`R_{xj}` values that are greater than one denote pixels that are potentially arid (Budyko 1974), as follows: